openAIP/openaip-openair-parser/README.md

 openaip-openair-parser
 =
 OpenAIR format parser.
-Parses openAIR formatted string and outputs it in JSON or GeoJSON.
+Parses openAIR formatted string and outputs it as GeoJSON.